rigetti/qcs-sdk-rust/crates/python/README.md

 #### Runtime Configuration and Caching

 `pyo3_log` caches loggers and their level filters to improve performance.
-This means that logger re-configuration done at runtime may cause logs to log or not log as expected in certain situations.
+This means that logger re-configuration done at runtime may cause unexpected logging behavior in certain situations.
 If this is a concern, [this section of the pyo3_log documentation](https://docs.rs/pyo3-log/latest/pyo3_log/#performance-filtering-and-caching) goes into more detail.

 #### Filtering Logs